The optimality of word lengths. Theoretical foundations and an empirical study: Results

 To understand the relation between the optimality of a language in written and in oral form, we compare the values of $\Psi$ when length is measured in duration against its values when length is measured in characters (\autoref{fig:psi_timeVSspace}).
 This comparison is possible only in the CV collection.
 In \autoref{fig:psi_timeVSspace}, we also show the outcome of fitting a linear model.
 Both when considering length in median and in mean duration, we find that the scores are generally preserved as supported by a significant and positive Pearson correlation over 0.74, and a linear regression that yields a slope near 1, as well as a small positive intercept.
 Interestingly, the great majority of languages show more optimization in oral than in written form (dots above the purple identity line).
 The intensity of this phenomenon seems to be related with sample size, in the sense that the languages with the smallest samples tend to be below the identity line.
 Recall, however, that we found no significant correlation between $\Psi$ and $T$ (\autoref{sec:other_desirable_properties}).

-\paragraph{Length in Chinese/Japanese characters versus other discrete lengths (Latin scripts characters and strokes).}
+\subsubsection{Length in Chinese/Japanese characters versus other discrete lengths (Latin script characters and strokes).}

 Here we analyze the impact of replacing word length in Chinese and Japanese characters, the immediate word constituents in written form, by word length in strokes or Latin script characters after romanization.
 We find that the value of $\Psi$ reduces in all cases (\autoref{fig:psi_pud_characters}).
-However, the value of the optimality score is still significantly large according to the corresponding correlation test, even after the replacement (\autoref{fig:corr_significance} (c,d)).
-In particular, romanization affects both languages in a comparable way (scores decrease by 16\% in Chinese, and 13\% in Japanese), while measuring length in strokes strongly penalizes Chinese (68\% decrease, leading to the lowest score of $\Psi$ in the collection), and only has a small effect on Japanese (9\% decrease).
-Chinese as measured in strokes is also the only instance in PUD in which Pearson $r$ correlation is significant at a 95\% confidence level rather than 99\%.
+However, the value of the optimality score is still significantly large according to the corresponding correlation test, even after the replacement \parencite[Figure \figcorrsignificance~(a, c)]{Petrini2022b}.
+In particular, romanization affects both languages in a comparable way (scores decrease by 15\% in Chinese, and 13\% in Japanese), while measuring length in strokes has a stronger effect in the case of Chinese (18\% decrease) compared to Japanese (9\% decrease).

-\paragraph{Removal of vowels in Latin script languages or romanizations.}
+\subsubsection{Removal of vowels in Latin script languages or romanizations.}

 We also investigate the impact of removing vowels on the 15 languages using Latin scripts (including Chinese Pinyin and Japanese Romaji) in the PUD collection, comparing the original value of the score against its new value after this particular transformation. \autoref{fig:score_comparison} shows the new scores as a function of the original ones, alongside the results of a linear regression.
-For both $\Psi$ and $\Omega$, the best fit of the linear model gives a slope very close to 1 and a positive offset of almost 0.
+For both $\Psi$ and $\Omega$, the best fit of the linear model gives a slope very close to 1, and a small offset close to 0.
 In contrast, $\eta$ yields a slope of 1.4 and an intercept of -0.4.
-Moreover, the standard error $S$ of its linear regression is about twice the values found for $\Psi$ and $\Omega$.
+Moreover, the standard error $S$ of its linear regression is more than twice the values found for $\Psi$ and $\Omega$.
 Undoubtedly, $\eta$ is not robust to the removal of vowels.
 Among all the scores, $\Omega$ has the highest Pearson correlation and the lowest standard error, suggesting it is the score that is the least sensitive to vowel removal.